 The Province directed the new Board of Directors to develop its recommendations for the HPO and the Homeowner Protection Act.
 The Board participated in an extensive planning process which included a thorough review of all possible delivery options and research on consumer and industry view-points.
 The result was the "Futures Report", which contains the Board's recommendations on the structure, delivery model, priorities and strategic thrusts for the HPO.
-The Futures Report was presented to the Minister of Community, Aboriginal and Women's Services in September 2004.
+The Futures Report was presented to the minister responsible for the Homeowner Protection Act in September 2004.